NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 In particular:

-- Add some path-rewriting to allow derivations with self-references to be built as ca
+- Add some path-rewriting to allow derivations with self-references to be built as CA
-- Consolidate the caching model to allow non-deterministic derivations to be built as ca
+- Consolidate the caching model to allow non-deterministic derivations to be built as CA
 - (hopefully, one day) make the CA model the default one in Nix
 - Investigate the consequences in term of privileges requirements
 - Build a trust model on top of the content-adressed model to share store paths